kpwn/yalu102/NEWREADME.md

-BEWARE BETA VERSION FOR DEVS MIGHT SCREW UP YOUR DEVICE
+BEWARE BETA VERSION FOR DEVS IT MIGHT SCREW UP YOUR DEVICE

 Supports ios